chanzuckerberg/idetik/packages/react/README.md

 # @idetik/react

+🚨 **This package is under active development.** Use at your own risk in production environments.

 React components for interactive visualization of large datasets, built on the Idetik runtime.

 ## For Integrators: Using @idetik/react Components